7 Common Questions About Travel Visas for U.S. Citizens

 Yes.
-You’re welcome to contact our office or you can look up information at the Department of State Bureau of Consular Affairs.
+You’re welcome to contact our office or you can look up information at the Department of State Bureau of Consular Affairs

 7. I was told that I don’t need a visa to visit Russia now, is that accurate?

 Not entirely.
 The 72-hour visa-free entry for international cruise ship/ferry passengers only.
 The requirements are very specific.
-You must be travelling with an organized tour and accompanied at all times by a tour operator.
+You must be traveling with an organized tour and accompanied at all times by a tour operator.

-American citizens may receive multiple entry visas valid for three years.
+American citizens may receive multiple-entry visas valid for three years.